[BoDD logo]

 Common Lantana, Yellow Sage

 This species forms a garden shrub or hedge in Australia and is grown as an annual in colder climates.
 Acute poisoning by ingestion in animals, takes the form of "pink-nose" with reddening of the muzzle and conjunctivitis, and severe gastroenteritis with death in as short a time as 3-5 days (Hurst 1942).
 In chronic poisoning, signs of photosensitisation appear if the animal is exposed to sunlight.
 One pound of dried mature leaves can produce sensitisation in a 400 lb steer.
 Non pigmented skin without hair shows the first evidence of the disease; pigmented skin covered with black hair may never become involved.
 The skin of the muzzle, ear, neck, shoulders, legs, or other parts of the body becomes yellow, swollen, hard, cracked, and painful.
 The skin often peels, leaving large exposed raw areas.
 Areas of inflammation extend to the adjacent mucous membranes of the mouth and nasal passages.
 Affected animals refuse food, drool saliva from the mouth, and lose weight.
-The skin and membranes surrounding the eyes may become affected, as well as the eyeball itself (Oakes and Butcher 1962).
+The skin and membranes surrounding the eyes may become affected, as well as the eyeball itself (Oakes & Butcher 1962).

 The compound responsible is a polycyclic triterpenoid named lantadene A identical in structure with rehmannic acid, the active principle in Lippia.
 Hepatogenous photosensitisation results from liver damage by lantadene A leading to accumulation of phylloerthrin (a normal breakdown product of chlorophyll) in the blood.
 Phylloerythrin has photosensitising properties (Kingsbury 1964).